-The Bureau of Primary Health Care (BPHC) funds health centers in underserved communities, providing access to high quality, family oriented, comprehensive primary and preventive health care for people who are low-income, uninsured or face other obstacles to getting health care.
+The Bureau of Primary Health Care (BPHC) funds health centers in medically underserved communities, providing access to affordable, comprehensive, high-quality, primary health care services for people who are low-income, uninsured, or face other obstacles to getting health care.

 Health Center Program

-For over 50 years, health centers have provided high quality preventive and primary health care to patients regardless of their ability to pay.
-Approximately 1 in 14 people in the U.S. relies on a HRSA-funded health center for medical care.
+For more than 55 years, health centers have provided high-quality preventive and primary health care to patients regardless of their ability to pay.
+One in 11 people in the U.S. relies on a HRSA-funded health center for medical care.